tomjoht/documentation-theme-jekyll/mydoc/mydoc_about_ruby_gems_bundler.md

 summary: "Ruby is a programming language you must have on your computer in order to build Jekyll locally.
 Ruby has various gems (or plugins) that provide various functionality.
 Each Jekyll project usually requires certain gems."
 sidebar: mydoc_sidebar
 permalink: /mydoc_about_ruby_gems_etc/
+folder: mydoc
 ---

 ## About Ruby

 Jekyll runs on Ruby, a programming language.
 You have to have Ruby on your computer in order to run Ruby-based programs like Jekyll.
 Ruby is installed on the Mac by default, but you must add it to Windows.

 ## About Ruby Gems

 Ruby has a number of plugins referred to as "gems."
 Just because you have Ruby doesn't mean you have all the necessary Ruby gems that your program needs to run.
 Gems provide additional functionality for Ruby programs.
 There are thousands of [Rubygems](https://rubygems.org/) available for you to use.

 Some gems depend on other gems for functionality.
 For example, the Jekyll gem might depend on 20 other gems that must also be installed.

 Each gem has a version associated with it, and not all gem versions are compatible with each other.

 ## Rubygem package managers

 [Bundler](http://bundler.io/) is a gem package manager for Ruby, which means it goes out and gets all the gems you need for your Ruby programs.
 If you tell Bundler you need the [jekyll gem](https://rubygems.org/gems/jekyll), it will retrieve all the dependencies on the jekyll gem as well -- automatically.

 Not only does Bundler retrieve the right gem dependencies, but it's smart enough to retrieve the right versions of each gem.
 For example, if you get the [github-pages](https://rubygems.org/gems/github-pages) gem, it will retrieve all of these other gems: